-Moriah, Caitlin, and Leigh have been collaborating on holding ceremony space during the full moon since 2018.
-This circle has moved through various transformations and will continue into 2022 with Monroe as our default location and occasional gatherings elsewhere.
-We will continue to gather in Birch Point once annually during the summer as well.
-Check back for more details and upcoming dates.
-Feel free to reach out if you’d like to be added to the Moon Circle Mailing List.
+Moriah, Caitlin, and Leigh have been collaborating together holding ceremony space during the full moon since 2018.
+This circle has moved through various transformations and will continue into 2022 with Monroe as our default location, while continuing to gather elsewhere as well.
+Check back for more details or contact us if you’d like to be added to the Moon Circle Mailing List.

 Overnight, nature immersion programming on Deer Isle.

 This circle is open to young women, non-binary, and trans people ages 10 – 15.